Moonlight Birth

 What if I have to go to a hospital during labor?

 If at any point, there is an emergency with mama or baby, an ambulance will be called and transport to the closest hospital will be required.
-In either scenario, I will follow you to the hospital with your records and stay with you throughout the remainder of labor, or until the emergency has been resolved and you and baby are stable.
+In either scenario, one midwife will follow you to the hospital with your records and stay with you throughout the remainder of labor, or until the emergency has been resolved and you and baby are stable.

 The assistant will remain at the home to clean up so that when you return, you can snuggle right into bed with your baby.
-I will continue care by being on call for you and conducting postpartum visits for you and the baby.
+We will continue care by being on call for you and conducting postpartum visits for you and the baby.
 This is discussed at the initial visit and an emergency care plan document is completed by the mother and kept in the file.

 Will my baby breathe in water if she is born in the water?